On the Factual Consistency of Text-based Explainable Recommendation Models

 Among various explanation paradigms, text-based explainable recommendation has emerged as a particularly promising approach, leveraging the flexibility and expressiveness of natural language to convey personalized rationales~\cite{dong2017learning,li2017neural,li2021personalized,li2023personalized,li2025g,ma2024xrec}.
 Recent advances have increasingly turned to LLMs~\cite{achiam2023gpt,dubey2024llama}, which can generate fluent and contextually appropriate explanations.
 These models have demonstrated impressive performance on standard text generation metrics~\cite{fu2023gptscore,sellam2020bleurt,yuan2021bartscore,zhang2019bertscore}, producing explanations that appear coherent and plausible at first glance.

 Yet a critical question remains largely unexplored: \textit{Are the explanations generated by state-of-the-art models factually consistent with the available evidence?} While surface-level fluency and lexical matching are important, the true value of an explanation lies in its \textit{factuality}: whether the explanatory content accurately reflects the user's actual preferences as expressed in their reviews.
-We introduce a comprehensive framework for evaluating the factual consistency of text-based explainable recommenders, comprising four key contributions: \\ \textbf{(1) Statement-Level Ground-truth.} We design a prompting-based pipeline that uses LLMs to extract atomic explanatory statements from user reviews with their associated domain-specific topics and sentiment labels.
-A rule-based aggregation procedure then constructs factual ground-truth explanations. \\ \textbf{(2) Augmented Benchmark Datasets.} We apply our pipeline to five Amazon Reviews categories~\cite{ni2019justifying} creating augmented benchmarks pairing each user–item interaction with extracted statements and derived ground-truth explanations. \\ \textbf{(3) Statement-Level Factuality Metrics.} Building on recent advances~\cite{herserant2025seval,laban2022summac,zha2023alignscore}, we propose metrics tailored to explainable recommendation.
-Combining LLM-based and NLI approaches, our metrics assess factual consistency (precision and recall) at the statement level. \\ \textbf{(4) Experiments.} We conduct extensive experiments on six state-of-the-art explainable recommendation models spanning three architectural families: recurrent models (NRT~\cite{li2017neural}, Att2Seq~\cite{dong2017learning}), transformer-based models (PETER~\cite{li2021personalized}, CER~\cite{raczynski2023problem}, PEPLER~\cite{li2023personalized}), and LLM-enhanced models (XRec~\cite{ma2024xrec}).
+We introduce a comprehensive framework for evaluating the factual consistency of text-based explainable recommenders, comprising four key contributions:

+\textbf{(1) Statement-Level Ground-truth.} We design a prompting-based pipeline that uses LLMs to extract atomic explanatory statements from user reviews with their associated domain-specific topics and sentiment labels.
+A rule-based aggregation procedure then constructs factual ground-truth explanations.